-CST 280 Integration of Microsoft Windows 2000, Novell NetWare and Unix 3 cr.
-(2 lec/2 lab/wk)
+CST 280 Integration of Microsoft Windows 2000, Novell NetWare and Unix

-Provides students with the knowledge and skills required to integrate the Microsoft Windows 2000 Server network operating system with a Novell NetWare network; migrate users, files, directories, and permissions from a NetWare environment to a Windows NT Server-based domain, and implement a single network login for NetWare users in a multipleserver network.
+Provides students with the knowledge and skills required to integrate the Microsoft Windows 2000 Server network operating system with a Novell NetWare network; migrate users, files, directories, and permissions from a NetWare environment to a Windows NT Server-based domain, and implement a single network login for NetWare users in a multiple-server network.
 This course also provides students with the knowledge and skills required to integrate the Microsoft Windows 2000 Server network operating system with a UNIX network, as it applies to working in mixed (UNIX and Windows 2000) environment.
 This will be accomplished by comparing the two operating systems, services, tasks, and concepts.